AI Evaluation Should Require Standardized Item-Level Data Releases: Validity Challenges in AI Benchmarking

-Another problem is data contamination, which is subtler due to the lack of transparency of AI system development.
-As AI training and evaluation scale, many omnibus benchmarks now aggregate multiple previous benchmarks, particularly general-purpose suites such as \texttt{BigBench}~\citep{10.1145/2463676.2463712}, \texttt{SuperGLUE}~\citep{10.5555/3454287.3454581}, and \texttt{MMLU}~\citep{hendrycks2021measuring,wang2024mmlupro}.
-This growing aggregation makes data provenance harder to trace, and even inadvertent test–train overlap can lead to unfair evaluations, which are nearly impossible to detect at benchmark level without explicit reporting by developers~\citep{zhang2025position}.
+\textit{Data contamination.} The opacity and information asymmetry in AI system development have made the risk increasingly pervasive.
+As AI training and evaluation scale, many omnibus benchmarks further aggregate multiple previous benchmarks, making data provenance harder to trace.
+Both intentional and inadvertent test-train overlap can secretly lead to unfair evaluations unless explicitly reported by developers~\citep{zhang2025position}.

-These issues are difficult to diagnose and address without item-level details.
-As shown in Fig.~\ref{fig:acc}, while both AI systems and benchmarks are advancing, the average accuracy distribution on \texttt{MMLU} continues to shift upward.
-Without further inspection of individual test items, it remains unknown whether the observed improvements reflect genuine capability gains, benchmark saturation, or data contamination, not to mention which items should be removed or retained.
-To mitigate these issues, some benchmarks are periodically updated manually~(e.g., \citealp{lin2024wildbench,white2025livebench}), but such approaches are time-consuming and costly.
-LLM-powered benchmarking~(e.g., \citealp{kiela-etal-2021-dynabench,fadillamir2025benchmarking}) improves efficiency, yet the validity of the synthesized test items has been questioned by~\citet{bowman-dahl-2021-will}.
-More targeted, item-level methods are still lacking to compensate for the benchmark validity degradation.